Christian-Hummel/IMC-Assignment-2/README.md

 get_supervisor_by_id() - displays supervisor attributes: employer_ID, name, email, address, salary, nationality and number of travel agents under his supervision - c

+assign_country() - registers a travel agent to a specific country, such that he can make offers for it - c

 #### Notes